 We are a Youth and whanau support agency based at Grace Vineyard Beach Campus in New Brighton.
-We have worked for over 30 years on the East of Christchurch, that serves hundreds of children, young people and families every week, through our many programmes!
+We have worked for over 30 years on the East of Christchurch, running a wide variety of programmes, clubs, groups, events and various supports for hundreds of people each week.
 A small staff team, is supported by an army of volunteers who want to make their community a better place!

 Mission: Building Bright Futures with Young People in East Christchurch.

 We currently do this through 10 key areas: